joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 6. To check the installation, in the Window's search bar of your, search for and then select: "power shell".
 This should open a terminal session.
 Next type `node -v` into the terminal and press enter.
 You should see an output along the lines of `v18.8.0`.

-Finally, we'll install a better text editor on VM, I recommend VS Code.
+Finally, we'll install a better text editor on the VM, I recommend VS Code.

 1. To install VS Code, open a browser and navigate to [https://code.visualstudio.com/](https://code.visualstudio.com/).
 Download the installer and run it.
 The default options should be fine.